snakehaihai/Extroperceptive_sensor_calibration/README.md

 1. If your initial guess is too far from the actual case, there is a high chance it might not find a proper result.
 Try to input a proper one
 2. If somehow the resulting fisher information matrix goes into the degenerative case or put the other word, det(FIM)=0 .
 There would be no solution as the hessian is non-invertible.
 Thus the update process can not run.
 Try to record another set of data
 3. Sensor data reqires to have a at least 1 cross point for each of the two sensor.
 For total none overlap case, there is no way to calibrate them without ground truth position.

-# Disclaimer
-We do not grauntee 100% working of the code.
-Feel free to modifiy and use.
-But we will not be taken responsible for any drone crash, car crash or any damage caused by this package.
-Use it at your own risk!!!